-SHA1 is another cryptographic algorithm that takes an input file and produces a hash value for that file which is 160 bit(20-bytes) in length.
+SHA1 is yet another cryptographic algorithm that takes an input file and produces a hash value of that file.
+It generates a string of 160 bits (20-bytes) in length.
 This hash function in network security is also known as a message digest.
 It is typically rendered as a hexadecimal number which is of 40 characters in hexadecimal form.

 C. SHA256 (Secure Hash Algorithm 256)

-The hash value of a file is also called as the hashes and checksum for the file.
-It is the string value of a specific length generated using hash function algorithm in cryptography.
-It may be having different uses mainly for forensic purposes.
-It is not the process to be done manually.
-Several hashing tools for computer forensics are available specially designed to calculate the hash values of the files, i.e. MailXaminer.
-It is one of the best software which automatically calculates the different hash values of the files in a single attempt.
-Users can obtain the various hash value in digital forensics of the files in a single glance, as required.
-Let’s go further to know how is it so?
+The hash value depicts a string value of a specific length generated using a hash function algorithm in cryptography.
+It may be having different uses, including forensic purposes.
+It is not a process to be done manually.
+Several hashing tools for computer forensics are available, which are specially designed to calculate the hash values of the files.
+One such software is MailXaminer.

-It is the paid software, which also provides the demo version with some limitations.
-Before purchasing the full license, the user can test the performance of the software by requesting the demo version of the tool of the official website.
-To implement hashing in computer forensics, it is really simple to get the hash value for any file by using the tool.
-It supports 20+ file formats and various email clients.
-The software has many more advanced features that can be used in a forensic investigation, which you can know by overviewing the tool’s features.
+The software lets users obtain hash values of the email data file in a simplified way.
+It renders a user-friendly interface, which allows forensic experts to smoothly examine the hash values of the emails.
+Additionally, it is capable to support 20+ file formats and various email clients.
+The software has many more advanced features that can be beneficial in a forensic investigation, which you can learn by overviewing the tool’s features.
 Now we are just focusing on the process of obtaining the hash values in the most reliable way without using cryptographic hashing algorithms.

-While browsing the file into the software, at the ‘Settings’ window, the user just has to mark the checkbox corresponding to the hash functions option.
-Users can select one or all the hash value in digital forensics they need to acquire from the software panel.
+While importing the email file into the software, under the Configure step, one needs to mark the checkbox corresponding to the hash functions option.
+Users can select one or all the hash values they need to acquire as per the requirement.